Lessons from Opal Tower: What property owners in Queensland and Victoria should know

 The 2017 report by Victorian Cladding Taskforce highlighted that more than 1400 Victorian buildings could have potentially unsafe cladding.
 Additionally, an audit by the Department of Health and Human Services revealed more than 1000 publicly-owned buildings and at least eight hospitals that need their cladding to be replaced due to non-compliance.
 Both these bodies claim that accidents from building defects are usually a result of using sub-standard building materials and a lack of tighter regulations around compliance.

 To ease the way financially for property owners who might have to tear down their buildings altogether to instate cladding replacement, Victoria government is offering tripartite loans.
-Engineers Australia is also collaborating with the Strata Community Association to encourage building owners to contribute to the cost of removing unsafe cladding.
+This scheme relies on the discretion of the local councils who are required to collect the financial details of property owners and judge their eligibility for a loan.

 NSW laws have certain pre-emptive provisions such as the 2% building defects bond scheme to keep non-compliance in check from developers and builders to a certain extent.
 However, Victoria does not have any such precautionary measures in place.
 So, developers have no such obligation to secure the building defect related costs prior to construction.